Happy Birthday Camellia

 In stock

-Our Happy Birthday Camellias are always a great low maintenance plant for the winter months and this variety is no exception.
+Our Happy Birthday Camellias are always a great low maintenance plant for the winter months.
 Choose a partially shaded spot in the garden where you can admire the winter blooms.

 Great quality plants and reliable delivery.